 The Aikikai adopted a series of measures starting in the late 1950s that would soon ensure its success.
 This included the establishment of a growing network of branch dojos, and aikido clubs in universities and businesses all over Japan.
 Furthermore, the Aikikai dispatched a stream of Japanese instructors loyal to the mother organization to key locations in major foreign countries.
 Many of them in turn created large aikido organizations abroad.

-Kisshomaru and Koichi Tohei also published a series of books in the early 1960s that were translated into English and other European languages.
+Kisshomaru and Koichi Tohei also published a series of books in the early 1960s that appeared in English and other European languages.
 These works presented a technical and theoretical framework of aikido to a worldwide audience and established the Aikikai as the central authority of the art.

 Although a larger-than-life figure in many ways, Morihei’s postwar role was primarily symbolic, and he was not a decision-maker in the affairs of the Aikikai.
 O-Sensei was rather irascible by nature and often critical of Aikikai teaching practices.
 Consequently, he was largely marginalized and encouraged to absent himself from the Hombu.
 He spent much of his time traveling to meet with friends and students, and at his country home in Iwama.
 In this way, he would be less of an impediment to the smooth operation of the dojo.